microsoftgraph/msgraph-sdk-design/content/ResponseObject.md

 The generated client libraries don't return the entire response envelope.
 The response body is deserialized into a returned object.
 This results in data loss of information in response headers, status codes, and status messages which may be actionable by the client.

+## Requirements

+- GraphResponse MUST provide the HTTP response headers, status codes, and the raw response body.
+- It SHOULD provide a method to lazy deserialize the response body into our generated models or another object type based on whether a custom deserializer is provided.
+- It MAY support providing a custom deserializer to override the default deserializer.

+## Performance Considerations

+Lazy deserialization should improve performance for scenarios where customers do not need to immediately access the returned objects.

+Custom deserializer support can enable customers to craft a deserializer optimized for a specific response.

 ## Current GraphResponse objects in Microsoft Graph SDKs

 ### Javascript